helium/HIP/xxxx-validator-challenges.md

 importantly, the necessary routing data (public key and IP) to enable the Light Hotspot to connect to the challenging Validator.

-All gateways upon receipt of a challenge notification will respond with a unary GRPC request of type `gateway_poc_check_challenge_target_req_v1` to the challenging CG member to check if they are the target.
+All gateways upon receipt of a challenge notification will send a request over GRPC to the challenging Validator to check if they are the target.

 The request will be signed by the challengee and also include the onion key hash it received from their Validator.
 The challenger will verify the signature of